nikossrp/Mini-Calculator/README.md

 # Mini-Calculator
-Calculate the addition, subtraction, power using recursive
+Calculate the addition, subtraction, power using recursive, also parentheses are allowed

 <p><h3>Compile</h3></p>
 make